The objective of this example is to predict the default risk of a bank’s customers using machine learning.

 The mean and standard deviation scaling method is set for the scaling layer.

-We set 2 perceptron layers, one hidden layer with 3 neurons as a first guess and one output layer with 1 neuron, both layers having the logistic activation function.
+We set up two dense layers: one hidden layer with 3 neurons as a first guess and one output layer with 1 neuron, both layers having the logistic activation function.

 The following figure shows the neural network used in this example.